puzzle/amm-techlab/content/en/docs/02.0/2.1/containerize.md

 ## Task {{% param sectionnumber %}}.6: Create Route

-Create a Route to expose the service at a host name.
+Create a Route to expose the service at a hostname.
 This will make the application available outside of the cluster.

 The TLS type is set to Edge.
-That will configure the router to terminate the SSL connection and forward to the service with HTTP.
+That will configure the router to terminate the SSL connection and forward it to the service with HTTP.

 Prepare a file inside your workspace `<workspace>/route.yaml` and add the following resource configuration: